Submit an Article

 1959-03-18

-Air leakage through shaft sluice buildings and near-borehole yard sluices
+Air leakage through shaft sluice buildings and pit bottom sluices

 Article preview

-At coal and ore mines there are large air leaks, sometimes reaching 70-90% of the fan flow rate.
-They limit production, create unsatisfactory atmospheric conditions of work, contribute to the accumulation of explosive and harmful gases, increase energy consumption spent on ventilation.
+At coal and ore mines there are large air leaks, sometimes reaching 70‑90% of the fan flow rate.
+They limit production, create unsatisfactory working atmospheric conditions, contribute to the accumulation of explosive and harmful gases, and increase energy consumption for ventilation.

 Article